Alternative dispute resolution (ADR) to Maintain a working relationship with your former partner after separation

 Because Collaborative Practice and Mediation resolve matters speedily and amicably, the financial and emotional damage normally caused by Litigation will be avoided by you, your family, and your friends.

 Collaborative Practice will minimize conflict between you and your former partner.
 It will form a basis for your ongoing relationship with your former partner.

-Tags: Alternative dispute resolution, alternative dispute resolution australia, alternative dispute resolution methods, alternative dispute resolution qld, alternative dispute resolutions, what is alternative dispute resolution
+Tags: adr in australia, adr law, Alternative dispute resolution, alternative dispute resolution australia, alternative dispute resolution methods, alternative dispute resolution qld, alternative dispute resolutions, best divorce lawyer brisbane, collaborative practice, divorce solicitors brisbane, family mediation brisbane, family mediation brisbane free, family mediation qld, justice mediation qld, mediation training brisbane, what is alternative dispute resolution